Latest update: 2020-04-15 17:21:29

 The regional prefect issues the authorisation to practice after notice of the commission of occupational therapists.
 It acknowledges receipt of the request within one month of receipt.
 However, the silence kept by the prefect beyond a four-month period is worth accepting the application.
 However, it may also provide that the national will have to submit to a compensation measure (see below).

-Once the professional is licensed to practice, he is required to register with the ARS (see supra "5 degrees). a.
+Once the professional is licensed to practice, he is required to register with the ARS (see supra "5°). a.
 Obligation to register his diploma").

-To go further : decree of 20 January 2010 setting out the composition of the file to be provided to the relevant authorisation commissions for the examination of applications submitted for the exercise in France of the professions of genetic counsellor, nurse, masseur-kinesitherapist, pedicure-podologist, occupational therapist, manipulator in medical electroradiology and dietician.
+For further information: decree of 20 January 2010 setting out the composition of the file to be provided to the relevant authorisation commissions for the examination of applications submitted for the exercise in France of the professions of genetic counsellor, nurse, masseur-kinesitherapist, pedicure-podologist, occupational therapist, manipulator in medical electroradiology and dietician.

 Good to know: compensation measures